 - All other uses should be billed to the department using it (ie: orientation, PE, etc.).

 Oregon state law prohibits hazing at colleges and universities.
-Reed's hazing policy applies to all student organizations and their individual members.: Spring 2016
+Reed's hazing policy applies to all student organizations and their individual members.

-Authors: Murals Committee (Senate), Kristin Holmberg (Director of the Office for Student Engagement), and Stephanie Snyder (Cooley Gallery Curator)
+Authors: Murals Committee (Senate), Kristin Holmberg (Office for Student Engagement), and Stephanie Snyder (Cooley Gallery Curator)

 Purpose: To support Reed students as they apply for, and create, murals on campus, and to ensure that student artists communicate with the necessary committees and departments throughout the process.